instana/android-agent/example/README.md

-# flutter_agent_example
+# instana_agent_example

-Demonstrates how to use the flutter_agent plugin.
+Demonstrates how to use the instana_agent plugin.

 ## Getting Started